-Owners or developers often require the contractor performing the work to provide security in the form of monetary compensation through available financial tools, in case they are not able to deliver the work on time or to meet the quality standards for which they have been paid.
+Owners or developers often require the contractor performing the work to provide security in the form of monetary compensation through available financial tools, should they be unable to deliver the work on time or meet the quality standards for which they have been paid.

-These risks are usually managed contractually by means of warranties, indemnity provisions, retention provisions, penalties agreed in the event of delays, performance bonds and insurance cover, among others.
+These risks are usually managed contractually by means of warranties, indemnity provisions, retention provisions, penalties agreed in the event of delays, performance bonds and insurance cover, among other things.

 In addition, the Dominican Civil Code establishes a warranty covering structural and hidden damages in a property that is enforceable against architects and contractors for a period of up to ten years.
+In practice, this timeframe is usually limited by the parties.

-7.6 Liens or Encumbrances in the Event of Non-payment
+7.6 Liens or Encumbrances in the Event of Non-Payment

-According to the Dominican Civil Code Article 2103, architects and builders are able to register court-ordered liens in the event of nonpayment after the construction in question has been delivered to the owner.
+According to Article 2103 of the Dominican Civil Code, architects and builders are able to register court-ordered liens in the event of nonpayment after the construction in question has been delivered to the owner.
 Additionally, under Dominican law, contractors and/or designers are not permitted to register any liens or encumbrances in property from non-payment, but can sue the owner for breach of contract, and if the debt is recognised by the court, then they may proceed to register the lien or encumbrance in the property.
 For an owner to remove the lien or encumbrance, they must provide evidence of successful completion of the obligation to the land registry.